 Skip to main content

 A type system that catches honest mistakes is necessary but not sufficient.
 An adversary writing @arch_module(...) declarations will probe the boundaries: which checks are decidable on the surface alone, which depend on kernel state, which are silently absent.
-This page documents the five canonical attack vectors against ATS-V, the closure axioms that defeat them, and the threat-modelling discipline used to enumerate new vectors.
+This page documents the ten canonical attack vectors against ATS-V — five against the canonical surface (AT-1..AT-5) and five against the CVE-architecture load-bearing concepts (AT-6..AT-10) — the closure axioms that defeat them, and the threat-modelling discipline used to enumerate new vectors.

 Attack vector AT-1 — Capability ontology forgery